Table of Contents

 Does My Granite Require Sealing?

 Granite is a porous material, which means the material will absorb liquids on its surface to some degree.
-However how often you need to seal it will vary.
-Professionals agree that darker color granite will require less sealing than lighter slabs, because dark granite is denser and less porous.
-For example, Absolute Black Granite, available at marble.com, will require 12 months or more between sealing.
+However, how often you need to seal it will vary.
+Professionals agree that darker color granite will require less sealing than lighter slabs because dark granite is denser and less porous.
+For example, a regular granite countertop will require 12 months or more between sealing.
 In contrast, some of the light colors might need to be sealed as often as once every 6 months.
-Honed granite surfaces might require additional sealing, because the granite is not protected by the polish and is more prone to staining.
+Honed granite surfaces might require additional sealing because the granite is not protected by the polish and is more prone to staining.

 Every so often, you may wonder whether or not your granite countertop is sealed properly.
 Luckily there is a simple test that will provide the answer within minutes.
 It doesn’t require any specialized equipment, only a few drops of water and 15 minutes of your time.